 7A.
 Re-discuss motion made at 7-8-20 meeting

 Cook stated he was concerned that the ZBA may have overstepped its duties in the interpretation and definition given at the meeting on 7-8-20, Cook read the motion.
 TWP Atty Millar, Cook, Barr and Martel discussed the ZBA’s responsibilities.
 Millar stated that an interpretation by its very nature made a determination.
-Millar, Martel and the ZBA and concluded the ZBA had not overstepped or did the job of the PC in its handling or response to the request for interpretation and the motion stands.
+Millar, Martel and the ZBA concluded the ZBA had not overstepped or did the job of the PC in its handling or response to the request for interpretation and the motion stands.
 Martel stated that it is the job of the ZBA to interpret.
-He stated the ZBA makes zoning and the PC can accept or review.

 8. Report of matters of interest to the ZBA from the Planning Commission